• Latest

 How can I get into flow state while studying?

-You may achieve flow state while studying by doing a few things.
-One is to find a quiet spot where you can concentrate without being distracted.
+You may achieve a flow state while studying by doing a few things.
+One is to find a quiet spot to concentrate without being distracted.
 Another is to set a goal for yourself and focus on completing that goal.
 Finally, strive to establish and maintain a routine.

 Can reading get you into the flow state?